WebFiori/framework/README.md

 * Well-defined file upload and file handling sub-system.
 * Building and manipulating the DOM of a web page using PHP language.
 * Basic support for running the framework throgh CLI.

+## Getting Started
+To learn the basics of how to use the framework, please head on to https://programmingacademia.com/webfiori/learn.

+## API Docs
+To read API docs of the framework, please head on to https://programmingacademia.com/webfiori/docs/webfiori.

 ## Setup
 ### Local Development Environment